h-quer/Tzeentch/README.md

 There are some other self-hostable services already that do very similar things, but they mostly focus on books and don't deal well with audiobooks.
 I wanted to be able to integrate audiobooks just as prominently as books.

 ## Will it keep my data safe?
 I did primarily use the Gemini AI to create this.
-It is "just" a kind-of fancy UI on top of a CSV file, though.
+It is "just" a kind-of fancy UI on top of a trivial database, though.
-All data (except cover images) are kept in this CSV file.
-No database, no arbitrary abstraction, just plain text files.
+While data is stored in a SQLite database for efficiency reasons, it's structure is very basic and there is a CSV export readily available.
+This ensures human readability and makes it very easy to take your data somewhere else if necessary.
-You should, of course, have a 3-2-1 backup strategy already and you should make sure that the bind mount with the CSV file is part of it.
+You should, of course, have a 3-2-1 backup strategy already and you should make sure that the bind mount with the data file is part of it.

 ## Screenshots
 Card view in light mode and list view in dark mode.